yorkulibraries/HeritageSingersCanada/pages/about.md

 {% include feature/jumbotron.html objectid="coll001" %}

-{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Collection;About the Heritage Singers; About the Site" %}

-### About this Site
+### About the Collection

 The Heritage Singers Canada fonds housed in the Clara Thomas Archives and Special Collections consists of 0.22 metres of textual material, 35 videocassettes: VHS, 4 CDs, 5 DVDs, 26 audio cassettes, 4 DAT tapes, 193 photographs: 46 x 30 cm and smaller, and 26 photographic negatives.

+The audiovisual material preserves the language - both Jamaican English and Jamaican Patois/Patwa as interpreted in plays and songs by Jamaican Canadians, thus bearing the linguistic and other cultural changes and inflections that come with migration.
+Documentary records include brochures, programs, organizational papers, a portfolio, newspaper clippings from several Black newspapers in Toronto, and award certificates from various levels of government.

 This site offers a selection of some of the resources from the fonds.
 Please consult the finding aid [Heritage Singers Canada Fond](https://atom.library.yorku.ca/downloads/heritage-singers-canada-fonds-f0783.pdf), to help access the rest of the collection.

-### Original Site Credits

-“This project was graciously funded by the York University Research Support Fund.
-We also thank the Clara Thomas Archives and Special Collection for their In-kind ($300) support of this project by scanning selected materials from the Heritage Singers Canada fonds.

-- **Original site created by:** Debbie Ebanks, Dina Blanco Pena and Norda Bell
-- **Project Heads:** Debbie Ebanks and Norda Bell
-- **Research Assistant:** Dina Blanco Pena

-**Special Thanks:** Grace Lyons, Founder, Heritage Singers; Anna St. Onge, Interim University Archivist & Julia Holland, Archives Assistant, Clara Thomas Archives and Special Collections, York University; Kris Joseph, Digital Scholarship Librarian, York University Libraries; Staff at the Clara Thomas Archives and Special Collections, York University Libraries.

-## About the Heritage Singers
+### About the Heritage Singers

 “The Heritage Singers Canada was founded by Grace Carter-Henry Lyons in 1977.
 Meeting in living rooms, they gathered as friends to overcome the loneliness after